joshgerdes/jekyll-uno/_drafts/unable-to-start-windows-azure-guest-agent-it-s-in-a-disabled-state..md

 ## Root Cause

-This may occurr if Windows Communication Framework (WCF) profiling is enabled.
+This may occur if Windows Communication Framework (WCF) profiling is enabled.
 WCF profiling should only be enabled while debugging a WCF issue.
 It should not be left enabled while running a production workload.

 ## Resolution